Fear

 Fear helps us to

-are either dangerous or unknown to us.
-But as soon as we identify what that thing was that scared
+dangerous or unknown to us.
+But as soon as we identify

-us, and when we have determined that there is no longer a threat, we are
+of, and when we have determined that something is no longer a

-no longer afraid, or we become less and less afraid over
+no longer afraid of it, or we become less and less afraid of it over

-Risks so that they we can react quickly and correctly in order to protect
+risks so that they we can react quickly and correctly in order to

 rely on experience, knowledge,

-react correctly and effectively enough in order to protect themselves.
+react accurately and effectively enough in order to protect themselves.
 An adult should

 in place of fear, learn to use